HiCoinCom/hicoindocs-en/source/API-WAPI/index.rst

 Custody WAPI Documentation
 ==============================================

 Welcome to the TopValue asset custody platform.
-This document is used by the third-party technical team to add the self-developed mainchain to the ChainUP Custody for alliance members.
+This document is used by the third-party technical team to add the self-developed mainchain to the ChainUp Custody for alliance members.

-Note: How to use WAPI to access the mainchain, the server and private keys are kept by the third-party technical team, and the ChainUP Custody is not responsible for the security of assets.
+Note: How to use WAPI to access the mainchain, the server and private keys are kept by the third-party technical team, and the ChainUp Custody is not responsible for the security of assets.
 Therefore, the third-party technical team must establish a complete wallet private key custody system and API private key custody system

 .. toctree::
    :maxdepth: 3